aambrioso01/photoadmin-client/README.md

+# Photoscope - React + Express + Node + MySQL

-# Upload photos or generate and edit new photos with the power of the DALL-E2 transformer model
+Upload photos or generate and edit new photos with the power of the DALL-E2 transformer model

 This project is deployed via Netlify [here](https://photoscope.netlify.app/).